Alluxio/alluxio/docs/en/Running-Alluxio-on-Virtual-Box.md

 {% include Running-Alluxio-on-Virtual-Box/launch-cluster.md %}

-Each node of the cluster runs a Alluxio worker, and the `AlluxioMaster` runs a Alluxio master.
+Each node of the cluster runs an Alluxio worker, and the `AlluxioMaster` runs an Alluxio master.

 # Access the cluster